-In my own time in the Order I’ve formed some of the greatest friendships I’ve ever known from mentors and from my own mentorees.
+In my own time in the Order, I’ve formed some of the greatest friendships I’ve ever known from mentors and from my own mentees.
 And I’ve served as a mentor myself for more than a decade.
-Both from watching other mentors at work and learning from their mistakes (and making a few on my own), I’ve learned a thing or two about how important mentors are and some of the common missteps that they can make that sabotage their mentorees’ careers in the Order rather than spurring them onward.
+Both from watching other mentors at work and learning from their mistakes (and making a few on my own), I’ve learned a thing or two about how important mentors are and some of the common missteps that they can make that sabotage their mentees’ careers in the Order rather than spurring them onward.

-I wanted to take some time to share some tips, tricks, and general thoughts for the mentors or mentors-to-be in the Order in the hope that in some small way the advice I give here might benefit both them and the students they’re trying so hard to guide.
-Before I begin, I would like to extend a personal thank you for all the mentors in my own regency and in the world-wide OWR for working so hard teaching and guiding your mentorees.
+I wanted to take some time to share some tips, tricks, and general thoughts for the mentors or mentors-to-be in the Order hoping in some small way the advice I give here might benefit both them and the students they’re trying so hard to guide.
+Before I begin, I would like to extend a personal thank you for all the mentors in my regency and in the world-wide OWR for working so hard teaching and guiding your mentees.
 You receive neither wages nor funding for all that you do and all of us masters appreciate your hard work.

 With that said, let’s dig in!

 As we all know, there’s a difference between masters and mentors.
 This can be confusing for new students and even new mentors who may have not been in the Order for very long.
 The term “master” is usually applied interchangeably, both to an individual member of the OWR that holds that rank and an instructor in the OWR, who is almost always of the master rank, anyway.
 We can differentiate these two roles by giving one a little m and the other a capital M.

 And so, masters possess the rank of master but are not primarily responsible for teaching a course to lower-ranked students.
 These masters either simply do not feel the call to teach and prefer to continue their studies under more experienced guides or they become research masters (a master whose primary concern is historical research, magical experimentation, and preparing white papers to contribute to the Order’s research archive).